 Frequently asked questions

 We want to get data that is as up-to-date as possible.
-That is why most POS systems that integrate with us provide stock information at least once an hour.
+That is why most POS systems that integrate with us provide stock information every 15 minutes.
 The more often, the better.

 Yes please!
 Uploading stock lines for barcodes that have a quantity below 1 is a signal to our system to mark these products as out of stock immediately.

 If you don't include out of stock products, we will only mark barcodes as out of stock once we haven't seen that barcode in any stock upload for more than 7 days.

 Each store location will get a unique FTP password, also known as an 'Upload Key'.
 You upload a separate stock.csv file for each location.

 Yes, we can only accept products which have a price set.
 We'll automatically discard rows in the CSV with an empty value or

 Our general rule of thumb for pricing is this:

 What would you pay for this product if you went in store and bought one of this item right now?

 - Include any applicable VAT